oddbird/css-sandbox/src/rwd/query/explainer.md

   based on the same query.
   These can be grouped in an @-rule.

+The issue of making multiple changes in a single query could also be resolved with a selector syntax once CSS Nesting has been implemented.
-The nesting syntax might help resolve the latter, since these would likely have the same meaning:
+These would likely have the same meaning:

 ```css
 @container (inline-size < 40em) {